Nycticebus kayan

 The species is named after the Kayan River, which runs through its native habitat.
 As with other slow lorises, this arboreal and nocturnal species primarily eats insects, tree gum, nectar, and fruit and has a toxic bite, a unique feature among primates.

-Although not yet evaluated by the International Union for Conservation of Nature (IUCN), it is likely to be listed as "Vulnerable" or placed in a higher-risk category when its conservation status is assessed.
+N. kayan has been assessed by the International Union for Conservation of Nature (IUCN) as "Vulnerable".
+They estimate that this species has experienced a 30% reduction in population over the past three generations (approximately 21-24 years), and project a further reduction by another 30% over the next three generations.
 It is primarily threatened by habitat loss and the illegal wildlife trade.

 Taxonomy and phylogeny

 N. kayan is a strepsirrhine primate and a species of slow loris (known collectively as the genus Nycticebus), within the loris family (Lorisidae).
 Prior to 2013, museum specimens of this animal had been identified as the Bornean slow loris (Nycticebus menagensis), which had first been described by the English naturalist Richard Lydekker in 1893 as Lemur menagensis.
 However, in 1939 Reginald Innes Pocock consolidated all slow lorises into a single species, N. coucang.
 Primatologist William Charles Osman Hill continued this course in his influential 1953 book, Primates: Comparative Anatomy and Taxonomy.
 In 1971, that view was refined by Colin Groves, who recognized the pygmy slow loris (N. pygmaeus) as a separate species.
 He also divided N. coucang into four subspecies, – one of those being N. coucang menagensis, the Bornean slow loris.
 The subspecies N. c. menagensis was elevated to the species level (as N. menagensis) in 2006, when molecular analysis showed it to be genetically distinct from N. coucang.

 A 2013 review of all museum specimens and photographs attributed to N. menagensis showed that they in fact comprised a species complex.
 First, two former subspecies of N. menagensis were elevated to the two distinct species N. bancanus and N. borneanus.
 Further, N. kayan was recognized as a new species that is also distinct from the nominate subspecies, N. menagensis.
 All newly recognized or elevated species showed significant differences in their "facemask"—the coloration patterns on their face.
 Analysis of the facemask patterns suggests that N. kayan diverged from N. menagensis and N. borneanus through sympatric speciation (divergent evolution of organisms living in the same geographic region), while geographic barriers may account for its divergence with N. bancanus (allopatric speciation).

 N. kayan is named after the Kayan River, which runs through its native habitat and near Peleben, the type locality of the original specimen.
 The holotype, AMNH 106012, was originally collected on 8 October 1935 by Baron V. von Plessen near Peleben in the province of East Kalimantan in Borneo and is housed in the American Museum of Natural History in New York.
 It consists of a male skin and skull, with a head-body length of 257.3 mm.